Careers360 Logo

 Answer:

-Sacred groves are the traditionally protected patches of forests around places of worship where local tribal communities actively participate to protect these regions and do not allow to cutting of even a single branch of the tree because of religious reasons.
+Sacred groves are the traditionally protected patches of forests around places of worship where local tribal communities actively participate to protect these regions and do not allow the cutting of even a single branch of the tree because of religious reasons.
 Sacred groves in India are found in the Western Ghats of Karnataka, Maharashtra, Khasi and Jaintia hills in Meghalaya, Aravali hills in Rajasthan, and Sarguja, Chanda, and Bastar areas of Madhya Pradesh.

 Role of sacred groves in the conservation of biodiversity